 Times, they are a changing.
 Back in the 1970s and '80s, the good guys were cheered vociferously by the audience, as the right morals and ethics reigned supreme over the dastardly villains.
 Men like Hulk Hogan, Tito Santana, and The Ultimate Warrior entered arenas to deafening cheers because of their apparent desire to fight for good.

 In the late 1990s, the anti-hero began to take over.
-The clean-cut babyface was no longer in fashion and World Wrestling Entertainment was somewhat late to the party, still trying to introduce vanilla heroes to the fans with the rationale of "well, it worked in the past".
+The clean-cut babyface was no longer in fashion and WWE was somewhat late to the party, still trying to introduce vanilla heroes to the fans with the rationale of "well, it worked in the past".
 Luckily the penny eventually dropped, and the Attitude Era gave rise to such babyface stars as Stone Cold Steve Austin, The Rock, and Triple H.